The Asymptotic Distribution of the MLE in High-dimensional Logistic Models: Arbitrary Covariance: The asymptotic distribution of the MLE in high dimensions

-\paragraph{Finite sample accuracy} We study the finite sample accuracy of Theorem \ref{thm:finitemle} through numerical examples.
+We study the finite sample accuracy of Theorem \ref{thm:finitemle} through numerical examples.
 We consider an experiment with a fixed number of observations set to $n=4,000$ and a number of variables set to $p=800$ so that $\kappa = 0.2$.
 We set the signal strength to $\gamma^2=5$.
 (For this problem size, the asymptotic result for null variables has been observed to be very accurate when the covariates are independent \cite{sur18}.)

-We sample the covariates such that the correlation matrix comes from an AR(1) model with parameter $\rho=0.5$.
+We sample the covariates such that the covariance matrix is the correlation matrix from an AR(1) model with parameter $\rho=0.5$, i.e. $\Sigma_{ij} = \rho^{|i-j|}$.
 We then randomly sample half of the coefficients to be non-nulls, with equal and positive magnitudes, chosen to attain the desired signal strength $\mbf{\beta}^{\top}\mbf{\Sigma}\mbf{\beta} = 5$.
 For a given non-null coordinate $\beta_j$, we calculate the centered and scaled MLE $\zt_j$ \eqref{eq:Z}, and repeat the experiment $B=100,000$ times.
 Figure \ref{fig:qqplot} shows a qqplot of the empirical distribution of $ \zt_j$ versus the standard normal distribution.
 Observe that the quantiles align perfectly, demonstrating the accuracy of \eqref{eq:nonnullsingle}.

 We further examine the empirical accuracy of \eqref{eq:nonnullsingle} through the lens of confidence intervals and finite sample coverage.
 Theorem \ref{thm:finitemle} suggests that if $z_{(1-\alpha/2)}$ is the $(1-\alpha/2)$th quantile of a standard normal variable, $\beta_j$ should lie within the interval